ShahzainAhmed/PossibleCombinations/README.md

 ## Program Explanation:
 - User must enter the first, second and third number.
 - All the elements are appending into a list for the ease of comparison.
+- The for loops range from 0-2 which are basically the indexes of the three elements in the list.